C2ES is working in partnership with The U.S. Conference of Mayors to strengthen climate cooperation between cities and businesses nationwide.

 The alliance creates a framework for mayors and business leaders to develop concrete approaches to reduce carbon emissions, speed deployment of new technology, and respond to the growing impacts of climate change.

-Santa Fe Mayor Javier Gonzales leads the alliance steering committee, which consists of founding sponsors JPMorgan & Chase Co., Duke Energy, and AECOM, and the mayors of Austin, Des Moines, New York City, Salt Lake City and West Sacramento.
+Salt Lake City Mayor Jackie Biskupski leads the alliance steering committee, which consists of founding sponsors Duke Energy, AECOM, and ComEd and the mayors of Austin, Des Moines, New York City, and West Sacramento.

 Goals of the alliance:

-“Cities are our nation’s economic powerhouses, making them a key proving ground for policies to increase energy efficiency, deploy clean energy, and foster clean transportation.” – Santa Fe Mayor Javier Gonzales, Alliance Co-Chair
+“Cities are our nation’s economic powerhouses, making them a key proving ground for policies to increase energy efficiency, deploy clean energy, and foster clean transportation.” – Javier Gonzales, former Santa Fe Mayor and former Alliance Co-Chair